Finding Interpretable Prompt-Specific Circuits in Language Models: Factual knowledge, in-context learning, and translation examples

-First, we take an example from \citet{lindsey2025biology}: "Fact: The capital of the state containing Dallas is," for which Gemma correctly answers "Austin."
-We show in Figure~\ref{fig:gemma-facts-0} the interpretable circuit for this promopt.
+\paragraph{Gemma: Examples of factual knowledge and in-context learning.} First, we take an example from \cite{lindsey2025biology}: "Fact: The capital of the state containing Dallas is," for which Gemma correctly answers "Austin."
+We show in Figure~\ref{fig:gemma-facts-0} the interpretable circuit for this prompt.
 The circuit provides a number of insights.

 First, it shows that the model immediate recognizes \emph{the city of Dallas,} based on features present in the input embedding of the token ``Dallas."
 Next, it shows a path (in blue) matching ``state" with ``containing" based on features that promote completion of a phrase particularly involving proper nouns.
 In this path, information about the notion of state is moved to ``containing", and then ``containing" is matched with ``Dallas", causing ``Dallas" to be annotated with the feature ``predictable continuations."